-Syd Lieberman is one of the giants of storytelling.
-He is an internationally acclaimed storyteller, an award-winning teacher, and an author.
+Syd Lieberman was one of the giants of storytelling.
+He was an internationally acclaimed storyteller, an award-winning teacher, and an author.
 He has appeared at major storytelling festivals across the country, including eight featured appearances at the National Festival in Jonesborough, TN.

 Doug Lipman is one of the premier storytellers in the world.
 He is also known as the ultimate Storyteller Coach.
 I spent a whole day with seven other storytellers in a coaching workshop with Doug.
 It was one of the most amazing workshops I have been to.
 It was an incredible insight into the entire process of coaching, appreciations and suggestions.

 Watching Doug coach each teller was an educational experience that will stay with me forever.
 He is a Zen Master, asking probing questions that bring the teller to their own conclusions of what the story needs.

 Barry Marshall, and Jeri Burns, PhD have been working together as The Storycrafters since 1991, and have been storytellers for even longer than that.
 In addition to being nationally renowned storytellers, they are award-winning radio show hosts, recording artists, writers, and adjunct college faculty (Southern CT State University).

 Jim is a storyteller who speaks in the natural, matter-of-fact style of the fathers, horse traders, and small-town raconteurs who populated rural McHenry County, Illinois where his family has lived since the 1840's.
 He is one of the "gentlest" tellers I have met.